erossini/BlomMLToWRX/README.md

 The code in this repository has error handling/logging enhancements and fixed import of multiple comments.

-For detailed description see the blog post [""](http://puresourcecode.com/)
+For detailed description see the blog post ["Generate WRX from BlogML"](https://www.puresourcecode.com/dotnet/generate-wrx-from-blogml/)

 ### Parameters